joserc87/spell/README.md

         # rule is triggered
         goto correctAnswer

+    # Questions and conditions can be mixed
+    'Last question'

     # This is like an "else"
     when answerToLife != 42:
         $filmMetadata = "You should watch 'The Hitch Hiker's Guide to the Galaxy (1979)"